mrubinsk/horde-git-tools/README.md

 Still todo
 ----------

+- Use Horde_Pear for all linking tasks instead of directory iteration like we currently do for applications etc...Requires small refactoring to Horde_Pear to account for different repository structure (IN PROGRESS).

-- Install vs Linking.
-Create install action that will perform a full pear install, or optionally install specific packages only.
+-  Create install action that will perform a full pear install of the webmail or groupware bundle (or optionally a specified list of applications).

 - Subset of Component functionality.
 I.e., releases, changes, package.xml
   maintenance etc...